Rapptz/gum/docs/api/video/window.rst

                   void brightness(float b)

         Sets or gets the display of the window's brightness.
 Returns 0.0 for completely dark, and 1.0 for normal brightness.
-If retrieval fails :class:`error` is thrown.
+If retrieval fails, the error handler is invoked.
+See |error|.
     .. function:: void clear(const colour& c)

         Clears the window with the specified :class:`colour`.